• Skip to primary navigation

 For the meatballs you will need ground beef, 2 slices of day-old white bread, soaked in a little milk and then squeezed out, 1 small grated onion, an egg, dried parsley and oregano, paprika and salt and pepper.

 Place all the ingredients in a mixing bowl and then mix until the ingredients are just combined (image 1 below).
-Don’t overmix or your meatballs will be tough.
-Form into round balls about the size of golf-balls.
+Don't overmix or your meatballs will be tough.
+Form into round balls about the size of golf balls.

 Now this is my secret to getting soft, juicy meatballs.
 Don't fry the meatballs first.
 Just place them on top of the vegetables (image 2 below), cover with a lid and leave for 10 minutes.
 Then, using a slotted spoon, carefully turn the meatballs over so the top half is submerged in the soup (image 3 below), cover and leave for another 5 to 10 minutes.

-The timing for this dish will depend on the heat of your stove on simmer.
+The timing for this dish will depend on the heat of your stove on a simmer.
 You may need to adjust the timings to accommodate your own stove.

 Steps for making the meatballs.

 I personally like a nice runny soup because it soaks into the crusty bread so well.
 However, if you want to thicken the soup, remove the meatballs to a plate, and slowly drizzle in a slurry of cornflour and water until the desired consistency is reached.
-Then replace the meatballs and allow then to heat through.
+Then replace the meatballs and allow them to heat through.

 Serve in a soup bowl with slices of crusty bread to mop up the juices.